AFLplusplus/AFLplusplus/README.md

    transform input data before comparison.
 Therefore this technique is called `input to state` or `redqueen`.
-   If you want to use this technique, then you have to compile the target twice, once specifically with/for this mode.
+   If you want to use this technique, then you have to compile the target twice, once specifically with/for this mode, and pass this binary to afl-fuzz via the `-c` parameter.
    You can read more about this in [llvm_mode/README.cmplog.md](llvm_mode/README.cmplog.md)

 If you use afl-clang-fast, afl-clang-lto or afl-gcc-fast you have the option to